matthagan15/thesis/appendix.typ

 == Haar Integral Proofs <sec_appendix_haar>

-In this section we present the more technical work needed to state our results in @sec_tsp_weak_coupling. @lem_two_heisenberg_interactions and @lem_sandwiched_interaction are used to compute the effects of the randomized interactions in a form that are usable in the main result of Lemma \ref{lem:big_one}. @lem_haar_two_moment can be derived from Appendix C in @brandao2021complexity.
+In this section we present the more technical work needed to state our results in @sec_tsp_weak_coupling. @lem_two_heisenberg_interactions and @lem_sandwiched_interaction are used to compute the effects of the randomized interactions in a form that are usable in the main result of @lem_tsp_transitions. @lem_haar_two_moment can be derived from Appendix C in @brandao2021complexity.

 #lemma()[
     Let $integral (dot) d U$ denote the expectation over the Haar measure over the set of unitary matrices acting on a $dim$ dimensional Hilbert space.
 Then for $ket(i_1), ket(i_2), ..., ket(k_2)$ drawn from an orthonormal basis